Each year, institutions submit a report to OLAW that includes:

 - changes in the institution's accreditation status

-Additional information on the annual reporting requirement and a sample document can be found on the Annual Report to OLAW webpage.
+Additional information on the annual reporting requirement and the Annual Report form can be found on the Annual Report to OLAW webpage.

 Circumstances that must be reported to OLAW by the IO, without delay, are:

 - serious or continuing noncompliance with the PHS Policy;

 - serious deviations from the Guide for the Care and Use of Laboratory Animals; and